Categories

 If you want to exchange a large number of dollars in cash there are Cuevas – literally meaning caves – that will exchange for you at a near-blue rate.
 These Cuevas take many shapes and sizes.
 It might be a shoe shop or a mobile phone repair store, and they can also change money for you informally.

-Bear in mind that large denomination USD bills ($50 and $100) will receive a slightly better rate of exchange, and in all cases the bills presented either purchasing or exchanging should be in a good state (neither ripped or torn).
+Bear in mind that large denomination USD bills ($50 and $100) will receive a much better rate of exchange, and in all cases the bills presented either purchasing or exchanging should be in a good state (neither ripped or torn).

 Tour agents on many high streets, as well as hotel reception staff, will happily accept your foreign currency from you, but you will need to be vigilant for fakes.
 Ask them to count the money in a machine, which checks for false bills or you may need to go bill by bill to make sure.